gmcgibbon/feedforward-neural-net-slides/src/slides/slide-07.md

 ## What does the data look like?

-Data is formed using numerical arrays with one or more dimensions:
+Datasets are typically composed of numerical arrays with one or more dimensions:

 ```python
 input_tensor = numpy.array([[0, 1, 2], [1, -1, 0], [-2, 0, 0]])